-My name is Paul A. Redd Jr. I am an African American prisoner from Oakland, California, who is serving seven years to life with the possibility of parole.
-In 1976 at the age of 18 years old I was indicted by a San Francisco Grand Jury and I was wrongfully convicted in the same year for the murder of a San Francisco local drug dealer. - This website is managed by outside supporters.
-Paul was held in the Pelican Bay State Prison SHU for many years.
-He is now in another facility.
+My name is Paul A. Redd Jr. I was an African American prisoner from Oakland, California, who has served a sentence of seven years to life with the possibility of parole.
+In 1976 at the age of 18 years old I was indicted by a San Francisco Grand Jury and I was wrongfully convicted in the same year for the murder of a San Francisco local drug dealer.-

 Legendary jailhouse lawyer Paul Redd speaks out

 at this critical time from the Pelican Bay SHU.